akwenske/CutE-FSI/README.md

 We present CutE-FSI, a finite element program to solve linear, fully Eulerian fluid-structure interaction problems with a fixed interface using a cut finite element approach.
 For the purpose of validation, the code includes a complete numerical convergence test, which matches our recent theoretical error analysis.
-The implementation relies on the powerful open source finite element library https://www.dealII.org with a broad user basis around the world.
+The implementation relies on the powerful open source finite element library deal.II https://www.dealii.org with a broad user basis around the world.

-## Summary

 ## Installation instructions and executing the code